input-output-hk/mantis/README.md

 - when Daedalus is closed down it will also stop the mantis node.
 - uninstall using the OS 'Add/Remove' feature

+*Note that the download and extract process could take up to 60 minutes depending on available network and disk resources!*

 For more details on configuration and functionality check out our [wiki](http://mantis.readthedocs.io) (also at [wiki](https://github.com/input-output-hk/mantis/wiki))

 ### Download the client and bootstrap files